nilaychugh/nilaychugh/README.md

 Hello!👋🏻 My name is Nilay Chugh.
 I am from Ramdeobaba University pursuing Computer Science Engineering with specialisation in Cyber Security.

 I have a huge interest in UX/UI design📝as well coding💻!
 Currently studying HTML, CSS and Javascript and OOPS in Python.

-Currently learning aboutLangchain and building AI agents on enterprise level.
+Currently learning about Langchain and building AI agents on enterprise level.

 Also exploring and learning stuff around Web3.

 GirlScript Summer of Code and GirlScript Winter of Blockchain Contributor.